MarynaPR/Heri-sos/README.md

 ## YOUR HERI-SOS ACCESS
 Click here for your [HERI-SOS] (https://marynapr.github.io/Heri-sos//) access.

-This was created by MarynaPR
+This was created by MarynaPR.
-Feel free to contact me
+Feel free to contact me with any questions.